 A common challenge in chemical kinetics is to determine the rate law for a reaction with multiple reactants.
-With the concentrations of several species changing simultaneously, real rate laws often do not follow the simple zero-, first-, and second-order rate laws previously discussed.
-The Method of Initial Rates can, in principle, be used to determine the rate law, but in practice the Method of Initial Rates poses serious experimental difficulties.
-The primary problem is the difficulty in accurately determining the initial rate.
+With the concentrations of several species changing simultaneously, real rate laws might not follow simple zero-, first-, and second-order rate laws.
+The Method of Initial Rates can, in principle, be used to determine the rate law, but in practice the Method of Initial Rates poses serious experimental challenges.
+The primary challenge is to accurately determine the initial rate.

-A better strategy is the Isolation Method.
+A better and more commonly used strategy is the Isolation Method.
 In this method the concentration of one reactant is made much smaller than the concentrations of the other reactants.
-Under this condition, all reactant concentrations except one are essentially constant, and the simple zero-, first-, and second-order kinetic plots can usually be used to interpret the concentration-time data.
+Under this condition, all reactant concentrations except one are essentially constant, and the simple zero-, first-, and second-order kinetic plots often be used to interpret the concentration-time data.

 To see how this method works, consider the following substitution reaction: